nicholas-tedesco/BidCentral/README.md

 BidCentral is a full-stack application that simulates an online auction platform.
 Primary user functionalities include listing items for sale, bidding on existing items, and viewing completed auctions.

 This project was created as part of coursework at Georgia Tech.
-To avoid potential academic policy violations, I am not including the code in this repo.
+To avoid potential honor code violations, the code is excluded from this repo.

 ## Demo